christiangriset/redbox/s3box/README.md

 	AWSPassword       string
 	AWSToken          string

+  // BufferSize controls the amount of data, in bytes, stored in each s3 file.
-	// Optional
+  //
+  // For memory management, at least `2*BufferSize` of memory should be available
+  // at any time.
+Defaults to 100MB.
-	BufferSize  int    // Default 10MB
+	BufferSize  int
 }
 ```

-The expected usecase around controlling BufferSize is for worker memory management.
-To comfortably use this package at least `2*BufferSize` of memory should be available at any time.

 ## S3Box - The Methods